 In August 2020, the FASB issued ASU 2020-06 "Debt - Debt with Conversion and Other Options (Subtopic 470-20) and Derivatives and Hedging - Contracts in Entity's Own Equity" ("ASU 2020-06").
 The intention of ASU 2020-06 is to address the complexities in accounting for certain financial instruments with a debt and equity component.
 Under ASU 2020-06, the number of accounting models for convertible notes will be reduced and entities that issue convertible debt will be required to use the if-converted method for the computation of diluted "Earnings per share" under ASC 260.
-ASC 2020-06 is effective for fiscal years beginning after December 15, 2021 and may be adopted through either a modified retrospective method of transition or a fully retrospective method of transition.
-ASC 2020-06 is effective for emerging growth companies for fiscal years beginning after December 15, 2023.
-We are currently assessing the impact this guidance will have on our financial statements.
+ASC 2020-06 is effective for fiscal years beginning after December 15, 2023 and may be adopted through either a modified retrospective method of transition or a fully retrospective method of transition.
+ASU 2020-06 was adopted by the Company on January 1, 2023.
+Since the Company had a net loss for the year ended December 31, 2023 and its convertible debentures were determined to be anti-dilutive, there was no material impact to its basic and diluted net loss per share for the period as a result of adopting ASU 2020-06.

 In June 2016, the FASB issued ASU 2016-13, "Financial Instruments - Credit Losses."
 The standard, including subsequently issued amendments, requires a financial asset measured at amortized cost basis, such as accounts receivable and certain other financial assets, to be presented at the net amount expected to be collected based on relevant information about past events, including historical experience, current conditions, and reasonable and supportable forecasts that affect the collectability of the reported amount.
-This ASU is effective for fiscal years beginning after December 15, 2023, and interim periods within those fiscal years, and requires the modified retrospective approach.
-Early adoption is permitted.
-Based on the composition of the Company's trade receivables and other financial assets, current market conditions, and historical credit loss activity, the Company is currently in the process of evaluating the impact of this guidance on our financial statements.
+This ASU is effective for fiscal years beginning after December 15, 2022, and interim periods within those fiscal years, and requires the modified retrospective approach.
+ASU 2016-13 was adopted by the Company on January 1, 2023.
+Based on the composition of the Company's affected financial assets, current market conditions, and historical credit loss activity, the adoption did not have a material impact to these annual financial statements.

-In October 2021, the Financial Accounting Standards Board ("FASB") issued ASU 2021-08, Business Combinations (Topic 805): Accounting for Contract Assets and Contract Liabilities from Contracts with Customers.
+In October 2021, FASB issued ASU 2021-08, Business Combinations (Topic 805): Accounting for Contract Assets and Contract Liabilities from Contracts with Customers.
 Under ASU 2021-08, an acquirer must recognize and measure contract assets and contract liabilities acquired in a business combination in accordance with Topic 606.
 The guidance is effective for interim and annual periods beginning after December 15, 2022, with early adoption permitted.
-The Company is currently in the process of evaluating the impact of this guidance on our financial statements.
+ASU 2021-08 was adopted on January 1, 2023 and did not have a material impact to these annual financial statements.